-EU citizenship allows you many things and you may, want to keep it after Brexit.
-This post is going to be about EU citizenship with regards to travel, nothing else.
+European citizenship allows you many things and you may want to keep it after Brexit.
+This post is going to be about European citizenship with regards to travel, nothing else.
 I don’t want it to become a debate about whether Brexit is right or wrong.
-So, with Brexit possibly making all UK citizens lose their EU membership, there are a few ways that you may be able to keep it.
+Regardless of what your opinion is, here are some ways that you can keep your European citizenship are Brexit.

 Freedom Of Movement

-Part of being a EU citizen, was the ability to move freely between member states, which is great for travel.
+Part of being a European citizen is the ability to move freely between member states, which is great for travel.
 Free Movement was established by the Treaty of Maastricht in 1992.
 Free movement between member states means that if you are entering a country for under 3 months, you only have to show your passport to enter, no long forms to fill in, no visas.
 If you plan to travel a country for more than 3 months you also have to prove that you have sufficient funds and medical insurance.

-There are a few ways that you can keep your EU citizenship, some aren’t cheap and some are a lot of hassle.
+There are a few ways that you can keep your European citizenship after Brexit, some aren’t cheap and some are a lot of hassle.
 But they may be worth considering if you want to keep your citizenship and freedom of movement.

-If your grandparents were born in Ireland you can apply for an Irish citizenship.
+If your grandparents were born in Ireland (on the island of Ireland, so if you have Northern Irish Heritage, this works for you too), you can apply for Irish citizenship and so have European citizenship even after Brexit.
 Your parents don’t have to be Irish, just a grandparent.
-The Irish seem to be very welcoming to those that can claim heritage!
+The Irish seem to be very welcoming to those that can claim the heritage.
 You don’t even have to move there.
-You can either have a full Irish passport or dual nationality.
+With this, you can either have a full Irish passport or dual nationality.

 Simply move to an EU country and live there.
-After so many years (normally 5) you can then apply for citizenship.
+After a certain number of years (normally 5, but dependent on the country) you can then apply for citizenship of the country that you are living in, and so keep (or regain) European citizenship.
 You can do this by studying abroad too.

-Cyprus are offering EU citizenship for those that help them with their budget under the Naturalization by Exception programme.
-All you have to do is buy 2.5million euros in government bonds, you don’t have to move there.
+Cyprus is offering European citizenship for those that help them with their budget under the Naturalization by Exception programme.
+All you have to do is buy 2.5million euros in government bonds to gain citizenship, you don’t have to move there.
 Nice and easy, right?